-About 1 man in 6 will be diagnosed with prostate cancer during his lifetime, according to the University of Texas MD Anderson Cancer Center.
+About one man in six will be diagnosed with prostate cancer during his lifetime, according to the University of Texas MD Anderson Cancer Center.
 You’ll want to speak with your doctor about these specific nutrients if you are having prostate concerns.

 In honor of Men’s Health Month, Amanda Williams, MPH brings you important information about the nutrients that support energy, stamina and libido and what you can do to support a healthy prostate.